terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/stack/sap-s4hana-bw4hana-demo/README.md

 2. Power Virtual Server for SAP HANA - SAP S/4HANA or BW/4HANA variant: This architecture provisions IBM PowerVS hosts on the Power Virtual Server Infrastructure.
 The virtual server instances are optimized for SAP, supporting SAP HANA and NetWeaver configurations.
 The deployment of results adds the following components into the infrastructure deployed by the first solution:
     - Creates a new private subnet for SAP communication for the entire landscape
     - Creates and configures one PowerVS instance for SAP HANA based on best practices.
-    - Creates and configures multiple PowerVS instances for SAP NetWeaver based on best practices.
+    - Creates and configures one PowerVS instance for SAP NetWeaver based on best practices.
     - Creates and configures one optional PowerVS instance that can be used for sharing SAP files between other system instances.
     - Connects all created PowerVS instances to a proxy server specified by IP address or hostname.
     - Optionally connects all created PowerVS instances to an NTP server and DNS forwarder specified by IP address or hostname.